anthonymendez/anthonymendez.github.io/_portfolio/VECTORSHOT.md

 date: 2017-07-4
 ---

-Vector Shot is a top-down, 2D space shooter.
+Vector Shot is a top-down, 2D space shooter built in Unity.
+Inspired by Hotline Miami, Vector Shot is a short, fast-paced game that requires patience to learn the map.
+Vector Shot was made for in a week for a game jam.

+### Game Objective

 The main objective of this game is to collect all 8 keys in the level.
-Move with WASD, aim with the mouse, shoot with the mouse and you reload with R. Inspired by Hotline Miami, Vector Shot is a short, fast-paced game that requires patience to learn the map.
+Move with WASD, aim with the mouse, shoot with the mouse and you reload with R.

 ### Development